Cecilia Stair

 Performing Experience

-I perform most frequently on various combinations of cello, bass, and vocals with RB Morris, the Lonetones, Senora May, Jon Whitlock and Warren Byrom.
+I perform on various combinations of cello, bass, and vocals most regularly with RB Morris, the Lonetones, Senora May, Jon Whitlock and Warren Byrom.
 I've also performed live or recorded with Tyler Childers, Lucette, William Tyler, Peter Gregson, and Trampled by Turtles among others.
 I also write songs and release my original music under Second Rodeo.

 Music Instruction

 For the past 15 years, I have been providing individualized, private music instruction to students of all ages.
 For years, I served as the cello instructor in Knoxville for Community School of the Arts, and in Lexington for Central Music Academy.
-Both programs provide private instruction to students with financial need to increase accessibility to arts education.
-I also provide private lessons to adult and youth students in my home studio.
+Both programs provide private instruction to students with financial need to increase access to arts education.
+I also offer private instruction to adult and youth students in my home studio.

 Additional Experience